PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * This amount of Money is impossible to withdraw from electronic bank account without moving to bank facillity.
-(Article) There should be enforced limits to withdraw units per Day, per Week & per Month.
+(Article) There has to be enforced limits to withdraw units per Day, per Week & per Month.
 * Article include Image of Block's of Money with included Banderole's [vlkk.lt](https://terminai.vlkk.lt/paieska?search=banderol%C4%97).
 (Far East style).
 ```